foufrix/foufrix/README.md

 **About me**

-- 🔭 I’m currently working on PiNGS, a web3 community builder
+- 👷‍♂️ Working on PiNGS, a web3 community builder
-- 🌱 I’m currently learning on Solidity security and best practices
+- 📖 Learning on Solidity security and best practices
 - 🏋️‍♂️ and grinding [Code4rena](https://code4rena.com/) !

 ## How to reach me